-Sports are supposed to be fun, but on rare occasions the bad actions of some adults may result in child abuse.
-Children need to be informed about the different types and warning signs of abuse, be aware of situations to avoid to reduce the risk of abuse, and know when and how to report incidents.
+Sports are supposed to be fun, but on rare occasions, the bad actions of some adults may result in child abuse.
+Children need to be informed about the different types of and warning signs of abuse, be aware of what situations to avoid to reduce the risk of abuse, and to know when and how to report incidents.

-In 2018, Congress passed a new federal law, "The Safe Sport Act."
-This law requires sports organizations, subject to parental consent, to provide training for minors regarding prevention and reporting of child abuse, and a process to allow a complainant to easily report any incident of child abuse to the appropriate persons.
+In 2018, Congress passed a new Federal law referred to as "The Safe Sport Act" which requires applicable amateur sports organizations, subject to parental consent, to provide training for minors regarding prevention and reporting of child abuse and a process to allow a complainant to easily report any incident of child abuse to the appropriate persons.

-At a minimum, we strongly recommend that parents review this training document, and based on your child's age and maturity level, discuss only age-appropriate content contained herein with your child in the privacy of your home.
+At a minimum, we strongly recommend that parents review this training document and based on your child's age and maturity level, discuss only age appropriate content contained herein with your child in the privacy of your home.